How can I improve the transfer speeds for copying data between my S3 bucket and EC2 instance?

 Use enhanced networking on the EC2 instance

 Enhanced networking provides higher bandwidth, higher packet per second (PPS) performance, and lower inter-instance latencies.
 You can enable enhanced networking at no additional charge.

-If your EC2 instance's PPS rate seems to have reached its ceiling, the instance has likely reached the upper thresholds of the virtual network interface driver.
-If this happens, consider enabling enhanced networking.
+If your EC2 instance's PPS rate seems to have reached its ceiling, the instance has likely reached the upper thresholds of the network interface driver.
+When this happens, consider enabling enhanced networking.

 Note: Be sure to review the instance requirements for enhanced networking.